kaapstorm/tedmagi_2024/src/4_representation.rst

 The reason that groups have no more than 72 people is so that you interact with no more than 144 people if you are a location representative and you belong to two location groups.
+144 is close to `Dunbar's Number`_.
 When groups split, 72 divides up nicely in half, in thirds, in quarters, etc.

 So that is how the system listens to people at each level.